litprog/litprog/lit_v3/11_overview.md

     sys.exit(main())
 ```

 Don't worry if you're not familiar with python or top level scripts.
-The noteworthy thing about preceding block is the `lp_include` directive inside the `main` function.
+The noteworthy thing about preceding block is the `lp_dep` directive inside the `main` function.

 The first thing in `main` is to validate the arguments to the script and either print a help message or an error message.